ktonon/cog/README.markdown

 While its possible to place all the code for your generator in the `project_generators_path`, you might also consider writing a tool.

-A tool is a separately distribute ruby gem which can be registered with `cog` and contains templates for generator files.
+A tool is a separately distributed ruby gem which can be registered with `cog` and contains templates for generator files.
 A tool should also provide a domain specific language (DSL) in which the generator files created by the tool are written.